wrattler/wrattler-design/data-store/data-store.md

 ### Interpretations of data represented as primitive types

-Real-world data has an *interpretation*.
-A particular float might be a representation of a *real number*, specifically a *physical measurement*, specifically a *temperature*, specifically *in Celsius*.
+Real-world data has an interpretation.
+A particular float might be a representation of a *real number*, specifically a *physical measurement*, specifically a *temperature*, specifically a temperature *in Celsius*.

-In R, at least, it is also possible for the class of a column to be a “derived” type, that is one which is internally held as a primitive but which is interpreted as something else.
+In R, at least, it is also possible for the class of a column to be a “derived” type; that is, one which is internally held as a primitive but which is interpreted as something else.
 An example is a “Date”, which may internally be held as a (floating point) number, interpreted as the number of days since some reference date.

-However, as far as I know, one can't have structured data types (*e.g.*, pairs) in columns.
+The data store should be aware of these interpretations -- and possibly provide a standard set of common interpretations -- but need not understand the detailed operations available.

+### Complex types

 Real-world data often contains values of different types in the same column.
 For example, survey responses often include special values for the various reasons for a non-response; these are often coded as negative integers in order to distinguish them from the categorical answer scale, coded as positive integers.

+Raw data frequently contains values that can be thought of as different types, arising by inconsistencies or errors in data collection, such as measurements record in different units.

+However, most systems (especially databases!) insist that every column is a single type, apart possibly from a distinguished, catch-all, “out of type” value, such as R's “`NA`” value, or SQL's “`NULL`”, the semantics of which is poorly-understood.

+The other kind of complex data occurs when a single “value” is composed of more than one primitive value, typically from multiple columns.
+An example is geographical coordinates, with longitude in one column and latitude in another.

-### Complex types
+### “User-defined“ annotations

+A new system may fail to be used because it is too inflexible and cannot be extended in ways that the user requires for her particular purpose.
+On the other hand, it can also fail because the extension mechanism is *too* open, providing no semantic guarantees or constraints.
+Navigating this strait is not trivial.

-## Differentiation of data from representation
+## Distinction between data and representation.

-Most systems provide an abstraction that appears to support, for example, “real numbers”.
-Usually, what is stored is an IEEE 754 floating point numbers but the size of the floating point number is not necessarily the same between different systems.